-A FEW weeks ago I enjoyed a very pleasant with Brother and Sister Wheeler who are in ch of the work at the Musofu mission.
+A FEW weeks ago I enjoyed a very pleasant with Brother and Sister Wheeler who are in chof the work at the Musofu mission.
 At Musofu have more calls for out-schools than they can Their great need is qualified teachers.
-This seem be the difficulty throughout the entire field, and w ever we go we are constantly faced with the prob how can we obtain teachers to answer the calls are constantly coming in?
+This seem be the difficulty throughout the entire field, and we ever we go we are constantly faced with the probhow can we obtain teachers to answer the calls are constantly coming in?

-At the mission, in harmony with the general of allotting a student a garden and giving him a Brother Wheeler has just completed four square na huts made of sun dried bricks.
+At the mission, in harmony with the general of allotting a student a garden and giving him a Brother Wheeler has just completed four square in huts made of sun dried bricks.
 They look quite a Around these little huts have been planted a fruit trees, which in time will not only beautify grounds, but help feed the boys.
-Each hut he garden around it.
+Each hut his garden around it.
 Four boys will occupy one and tend this garden.
-All those who have had ex ence on a mission will realize that this has meant of work for Brother Wheeler.
-Musofu also he small fruit orchard, but they are very much in z of a little spray to protect the trees from the ins and scale.
+All those who have had exence on a mission will realize that this has meant of work for Brother Wheeler.
+Musofu also his small fruit orchard, but they are very much in of a little spray to protect the trees from the instand scale.

-The spiritual atmosphere of the school is good. a prayer meeting which I attended, every boy part both in prayer and testimony and the time d for prayer seemed too short.
+The spiritual atmosphere of the school is good. a prayer meeting which I attended, every boy part both in prayer and testimony and the time this Year for December 27 ed for prayer seemed too short.
 Personally, I felt privilege to spend a week with the workers there, to note how the Lord is blessing their devotion endeavour.
-Truly the work is onward in the aba area, and the seed that has been sown is now ing fruit as is evidenced by the 22 that were bapthis year, and the larger baptismal class which is ing to follow.
-F. E. THOMPSON.
+Truly the work is onward in the aba area, and the seed that has been sown is now ing fruit as is evidenced by the 22 that were baptishis year, and the larger baptismal class which is ing to follow.

+F. E. Thompson.